kulikov-dev/PHP_ExcelExporter/README.md

 For using include ExporterService.php and call function
 * kulikovdev\ExporterService::ExportJsonToFile($json, $fileFormat);

+where $json is an exporting table in JSON format, $fileFormat is the type of exported file (ExportTypeEnum)

 Also you have to setup folders for saving exported files.
 There are two settings inside ExporterService.php:
 * settingsUrlExportPath: path to a folder for saving from the website root folder
 * settingsExportPath.: relative path to a folder for saving from the library folder.